Any links to Amazon are affiliate links.

 See this post:

-How do I get baby to sleep as long as she should?
+How do I get my Babywise baby to sleep as long as she should?

 Sleep.
 This is a huge driving reason people are attracted to Babywise.
 They want the great sleep in their lives.
 They know sleep is an important facet of growth for babies and they know if baby sleeps well, so can the rest of the house.